gurch101/gurch101.github.io/posts/the-managers-path.md

 - for initial estimates - take your guess, then double it.
 For bigger tasks, push for planning time.

 ### Managing Multiple Teams

+Directors are responsible for overall department technical competence - guiding and growing that competence in the whole team as necessary via training and hiring.
+They debug and triage critical problems, should understand the systems they oversee well enough to perform code reviews, and help research problems as needed.
+They contribute to architecture and design by ensuring the technology aligns with the business.
+They are responsible for creating and growing the next generation of engineering management.
+They are responsible for balancing immediate and long term product work with technical debt.

+Time management - understand the difference between important and urgent.

+Prepare for meetings - make agendas, hold people accountable, make sure the meeting has a clear procedure and expected outcome.

+Delegation strategy - if its simple and frequent, delegate (running standups, doing simple code reviews).
+If its simple and infrequent, do it yourself.
+If its complex and frequent, delegate.
+If its complex and infrequent, delegate for training purposes.

+Strategies for saying no
+- say "yes and" where you agree but also articulate the sacrifices/downsides of saying yes.
+- say "no" with a set of hard requirements needed to say yes
+- go through a line of questioning so that the person realizes its not a good idea
+- say no quickly rather than dragging something on

+advocate and push for technical process improvements to increase engineer productivity
+- code should be checked-in frequently.
+Encourage this by teaching tdd.
+- work to reduce incidents rather than simply react to them as they come.

+When joining a new team, don't focus on whats broken but identify existing strengths and cultivate them.

+Strong teams are built on shared purpose and value alignment.

+### Managing Managers

+open-door policies dont work - you need to find problems proactively

+have skip-level meetings
+- meet with people who report to people who report to you.
+Hold ~1/quarter.
+Provide prompts for potential topics.
+- best/worst aspects of project
+- who on your team has been doing really well
+- feedback about your manager
+- changes we could make to the product
+- opportunities we're missing
+- how do you think the org is doing overall?
+- any areas of business strategy you don't understand?
+- what's keeping you from doing your best work right now?
+- how happy are you working here? what could we do to make work more fun?
+- learn which areas you need to support the manager

+Universal rule of an employee - manager or first timer - they should make your life easier.